What does a car warranty cover?

 “All of our vehicles come with a four-year/50,000-mile bumper-to-bumper warranty” sounds comforting, but what does a bumper-to-bumper warranty really cover?
 What about a powertrain warranty?
 And if your electric vehicle (EV) battery dies, would your warranty cover a $10,000-plus replacement?

-First, it’s important to establish one thing all car warranties have in common: Auto warranties cover only repairs needed due to factory defects.
+First, it’s important to establish one thing all car warranties have in common: Auto warranties only cover unexpected repairs needed due to factory defects.

 What isn't covered by a car warranty?

-- Wear-and-tear items that have short, predictable life spans, such as brake pads, tires and wiper blades
+- Normal wear and tear on items that have short, predictable life spans, such as brake pads, tires and wiper blades.

-- Any other exclusions listed in your warranty agreement
+- Any other exclusions listed in your warranty agreement.
+For instance, catalytic converter coverage is complicated because it’s such an expensive part.

 What kind of things would void my car warranty?